 This 3 day London itinerary is perfect for first-time visitors or those who want to revisit the classic sights and venues that make the city so unique.

-The itinerary is deliberately grouped into 3 main areas to explore to minimise time travelling between different attractions and there are options to spend a little more time at the places that interest you the most.
-Have fun!
+Our London itinerary is grouped into 3 main areas – one for each day – to minimise time travelling between different attractions.
+There are options to spend a little more time at the places that interest you the most.

-Day 1 of your 3 day London itinerary
+- 3 Day 2 of your 3 day London trip

 I like watching all the iconic London buses weave in and out of the busy streets past Big Ben and the Houses of Parliament.